sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Output: endpoint attributes including metadata such as data source or data origin

 Target Endpoint Identifier:

 : The target endpoint discovery task and the collection tasks can result in a set of identifying endpoint attributes added to a corresponding Characterization Record.
 This subset of the endpoint attributes included in the record is used as a target endpoint identifier, by which a specific target endpoint can be referenced.
 Depending on the available identifying attributes, this reference can be ambiguous and is a "best-effort" mechanism.
 Every distinct set of identifying endpoint attributes can be associated with a target endpoint label that is unique in a SACM domain.

 Target Endpoint Label:

 : A specific endpoint label that refers to a target endpoint identifier used to identify a specific target endpoint (also referred to as TE label).
 In content-metadata, this label is called data source.

 Target Endpoint Profile:

-: A bundle of expected or desired component composition, configurations and states---therefore a composition of information elements that constitute declarative guidance---associated with a target endpoint.
+: A bundle of expected or desired component composition, configurations and states that is associated with a target endpoint.

 : The corresponding task by which the association with a target endpoint takes places is the endpoint classification task.
 The task by which an endpoint profile is created is the endpoint characterization task.
 A type or class of target endpoints can be defined via a target endpoint profile.
 Examples include:  printers, smartphones, or an office PC.